saeideh-eslamian/saeideh-eslamian/README.md

 ## Hey, I'm Saeideh &#128075;
 #### Welcome to my homepage🤗

-I am a junior Python Backend Developer, but that doesn't define my capabilities.
+I am a Python Backend Developer.
 I have a passion for learning and growth, which drives me towards becoming a professional.
 I'm here to prove myself with confidence and dedication.

 I love programming&#128151; and solving problems&#128373;.
 I am always striving to develop my skills and gain new experiences.
 Open to new challenges, I constantly seek to expand my knowledge and abilities.
 One of my strengths is being a fast learner who embraces the opportunity to learn new things.